kaapana/kaapana/docs/source/getting_started/deployment.rst

 2. Have a look at the variables on top of the script.

 **You need to do at least the following customizations:**
+Note: If you have already built the platform, these variables should have been filled in.

 .. tabs::